Media Resources

 • Registration or tail numbers will be provided in the preliminary report after it is verified with the wreckage.

-While the NTSB’s investigative team includes representatives from other agencies and organizations, only the NTSB may release factual information about the investigation.
+While the NTSB’s investigation may include other federal, state and local agencies and organizations, only the NTSB may release information about the investigation, including information gathered by investigative parties other than the NTSB.
+It ensures there is only one official voice of the entire investigation, that of the NTSB.
 Representatives of other organizations participating in our investigation risk removal and exclusion from the process if they release investigative information without NTSB permission.

-The NTSB will establish a command post near the crash site, often in a hotel.
 Although not possible in every circumstance, the agency strives to conduct a media briefing once a day on scene, during the mid- to late-afternoon.
-The timing and location of briefings will be announced on Twitter @ntsb_newsroom.
+Breaking news, including times and locations of media briefings will usually be posted first on @ntsb_newsroom, ntsb.gov and other social media.

 Media briefers will not analyze information provided, nor speculate as to the significance of any particular piece of information.